rhpandit11/Data-Theory/spark/interview.md

 | Direction      | direction of edges represent the flow``of<br />dependencies between tasks     | the direction of edges represent the flow of data<br />transformations``or processing steps. |
 | Use            | used in task scheduling, workflow``management,<br />and distributed computing |                                                                                              |

+What is a DAG?

+DAG stands for **Directed Acyclic Graph**.
+In Spark, a DAG is a sequence of computations, or tasks, that are connected together in a way that forms a graph.
+The "directed" part means that the tasks flow in onedirection, and "acyclic" means that the graph has no cycles or loops.
+In simple terms, a DAG is a roadmap that Spark follows to process data.

+Why is DAG Important in Spark?

+When you write a Spark job, like performing transformations on a DataFrame or RDD, Spark doesn't immediately execute your code.
+Instead, it builds a DAG that outlines all the transformations you want to perform.
+Spark then uses this DAG to determine the most efficient way to execute the job.

+How DAG Works in Spark

+1. Stage Creation : Spark divides the DAG into smaller stages.
+Each stage is a set of tasks that can be executed without any dependencies on other stages.
+Stages are created based on the transformations you've applied, especially when there's a *shuffle* involved (like with `groupBy` or  `join` operations).
+2. Task Execution : Once the stages are defined, Spark schedules tasks within each stage.
+Tasks are units of work that are executed on the worker nodes of the Spark cluster.
+Each task processes a partition of the data.

+Data Flow : The DAG ensures that the data flows from one stage to the next in a controlled manner, without going back or creating loops.
+This flow is crucial for maintaining efficiency and preventing errors.

+Example of DAG in Spark

+Let's say you have a simple Spark job where you want to:

+1. Load data from a file.
+2. Filter out certain rows.
+3. Group the data by a specific column.
+4. Calculate the sum for each group.
+5. Save the result to another file.

+Here’s how Spark would handle it:

+Step 1: Load data : Spark starts by creating a DAG node for loading the data.
+Step 2: Filter : Spark adds another node to the DAG for the filter operation.
+Step 3: Group by : This operation might require a shuffle, so Spark adds a new stage in the DAG.
+Step 4: Sum : The sum calculation happens after the shuffle, so it’s part of the same stage as the group by.
+Step 5: Save: Finally, Spark adds a node to the DAG for saving the result.

 Lazy Evoluation: In spark it's a powerful concept that allows the optimization of data processing tasks by postponing the execution of transformations until an action is called.

 work: When we apply a transformations, spark records it but doesn't executes it immediately, meaning it builds dag of transformations and the execution occurs only when an action is triggered.